 - American Academy of Pediatrics

 - Wambach, Karen, and Jan Riordan.
 Breastfeeding and Human Lactation.

 Jones & Bartlett, 2016.

-This information is for educational purposes only and does not constitute medical advice.
+This information is for educational purposes only and does not constitute medical advice reviewed by medical reviewers.
 Please reach out to an International Board Certified Lactation Consultant (IBCLC) or your health care team with any questions.